Pure black, or pepper and salt.

 It is charming and attractive; the perky Miniature Schnauzer is seldom addicted to wandering, being devoted to its home and family.
 It makes an excellent companion to children.

-The Mini Schnauzer is very perky, loving and intelligent.
-It is playful, happy, alert, energetic, affectionate, and obedient.
-This dog loves children.
 This breed demands time and companionship from its owner.
 It can be fairly dog aggressive; putting on a show of superiority without necessarily intending to fight, which can be fairly dangerous for the Miniature Schnauzer, it will challenge even large dogs, sometimes bringing more trouble on itself than it really wanted.